-We tend to choose the safest course which is presenting only our side, otherwise, we risk losing traction.
+We tend to choose the safest course… presenting only our side; otherwise, we risk losing traction.

-Daniel O’keefe from The University of Illinois did a meta-analysis of over 100 studies to see which is more persuasive, one-sided arguments or two-sided arguments?
+Daniel O’keefe from The University of Illinois did a meta-analysis of over 100 studies to see which are more persuasive, one-sided or two-sided arguments.

-When you talk about the benefits of a particular action, accept that there might be some drawbacks but then offer counter-arguments that minimize the effect of drawbacks.
+When discussing the benefits of a particular action, accept that there might be some drawbacks but then offer counter-arguments that minimize those disadvantages.

-You’re basically overcoming objections before they even raise them.
+You’re overcoming objections before they even raise them.